Second hour now underway on the Rush Limbaugh program.

 The question being, you know, well, we've got the answer, global warming.

-Oh, what's that's the question?
+Oh, what's the question?

 Oh, yeah, we need a question.

-Oh, I know global warming.
+Oh, I know, global warming.

 And it's a perfect justification.

-Have you ever noticed how convenient or how similar all of the old liberal nostrums are going back 50 years long before global warming.
+Have you ever noticed how convenient or how similar all of the old liberal nostrums are going back 50 years long before global warming?

 Higher taxes, more government, this or that.